macchiato-dev/ristretto/host.md

   warnings = {
     download: (
-      'This download was triggered from inside the Ristretto sandbox. ' + 'The sandbox protects content from leaving the sandbox, even with untrusted code, but ' + 'downloading, along with copying to the clipboard and following links, is a way content ' + 'can leave the sandbox.
+      'This download dialog was triggered from inside the Ristretto sandbox. ' + 'The sandbox protects content from leaving the sandbox, even with untrusted code, but ' + 'downloading, along with copying to the clipboard and following links, is a way content ' + 'can leave the sandbox.
 Be careful when downloading, opening, and sending files.'